trainb0y/trainb0y/README.md

 LOLCODE
 English

-Currently trying to learn Rust
+Currently trying to learn Rust, but the borrow checker is pain.

 ~~I use Arch btw~~